 GIFT may be appropriate when:

-A couple with unexplained infertility only has insurance benefits for GIFT.
+You have unexplained infertility and only have provincial or private health insurance benefits for GIFT.

-For GIFT or ZIFT, a woman must have at least one functional fallopian tube.
+For GIFT or ZIFT, you must have at least one functional fallopian tube.

 How Well It Works

 ZIFT and GIFT are used rarely enough that specific success rates aren't nationally available.
-But what is known about assisted reproductive technology (ART) includes the use of ZIFT and GIFT.
+But the number of people who have babies after any assisted reproductive technology (ART) procedure depends on different things.
+These include your age, history of previous births, and the cause of infertility.

-Risks resulting from laparoscopy (which may be used to collect eggs) include pelvic infection, puncture of internal organs, and side effects from general anesthesia.
+Risks from laparoscopy (which may be used to transfer eggs) include pelvic infection, puncture of internal organs, and side effects from general anesthesia.

 Assisted reproductive technologies—including GIFT and ZIFT—increase the risk of multiple births.
 A multiple pregnancy is high-risk for both the mother and the babies.